• LinkedIn

 Referrals from people who already know and value what you do … Read More

-November 30, 2017 by Stewart Clark
+by Stewart Clark

 Risk Mitigation

-Business Risk during the Festive Season
+Navigating Business Risks in the Festive Season

 As we take the run into Christmas, most business are focused on getting things finished so they can wind down for a bit of R ’n‘ R over the Christmas & New Year period.
 Naturally, those in Retail are still geared up until after the post Christmas sales and Hospitality, will run hard until the holidays finish, but….there is another group who are gearing up for a busy holiday season.